 Here is what the spread ration looks like for PSTG and SNAP since SNAP IPO.

 A nice higher lows and the trend towards the upside and we're seeing a positive price action looking at the spread.
 Here are the entries I'm looking for to time my trades.

 SNAP - A quick run up next week followed by similar magnitude of sell off weeks after that maintaining it's lower highs formation.
 Anywhere between $18 - $19.50 would be a good short entry.
 Risk would likely be around low $20s.

 PSTG - Either looking to enter around $12.50 as a starter position or going full position after $13.50 break.
 Risk would likely be around high $11 area.

 That's it for now folks.
 I hope you found this blog post informational.
 Happy and Profitable trading for next week.

 Finally, If you haven't already tried the BuySellShortCover platform and you're interested in finding highly actionable trading ideas everyday like the ones in this blog post, sign up for an account at buysellshortcover.com, our new idea generation platform.
-We're currently in open beta and there is no cost for using the platform during this time.
+We're currently offering a 30 days free trial.

 Feel free to contact us if you have question, comments, or feedback by visiting buysellshortcover.com/contact